rjshap/AutoSharesAPI/web-api/introduction.md

 # Lets Get Started
 ### Signup for AutoShares Developer Portal

-[**Sign-Up**](https://apidevportal.autoshares.dev/how-to) **or** [**Sign-In**](https://apidevportal.autoshares.dev/how-to) to the AutoShares Developer Portal and review the API documentation.
+[**Sign-up**](https://apidevportal.autoshares.dev/how-to) **or** [**Sign-in**](https://apidevportal.autoshares.dev/how-to) to the AutoShares Developer Portal and review the API documentation.

 When you are ready to start developing, follow the steps below.

 ### Request AutoShares Connection Keys

-To begin working with the API, you'll first need to register for **AutoShares Connection Keys.**
+To begin working with the API, you'll need to register for **AutoShares Connection Keys.**

 [**Register for Connection Keys**](https://onboarding.autoshares.com/app/241146432165147)

 After you submit the developer registration form, AutoShares will set up your developer environment and provide connection keys within 1-2 business days.
 We will generate two sets of API keys for you—a publishable client-side key and a secret server-side key—for testing connections and live connections.

-After you receive your connection keys, you can now move forward with authentication.
+ **After you receive your connection keys**, you can move forward with **authentication**.

 ### Authentication